Historia Mundum

 Trienio Liberal in Spain

 During the Napoleonic Era, French troops had invaded Spain and had overthrown both King Charles IV and his son Ferdinand VII in the abdications of Bayonne, in 1808.
-Napoleon’s brother, Joseph Bonaparte, was installed in the Spanish throne.
+Napoleon’s brother, Joseph Bonaparte, was installed on the Spanish throne.

 Liberal Revolution in Portugal

 During the Napoleonic Era, Portugal had been invaded by French troops, what made the royal family flee to Brazil.
-The royals had left a British general, William Beresford, in charge of their continental affairs, and even after Napoleon was long gone, they did not want to return to Europe.
+The royals had left a British general, William Beresford, in charge of their continental affairs.
+Even after Napoleon was long gone, they did not want to return to Europe.
 Thus Brazil went from being a colony to being a part of the United Kingdom of Portugal, Brazil and the Algarves.
 This arrangement was highly beneficial to Brazilians, who ensured they would keep unfettered access to international trade.
 At the same time, the European subjects of the Portuguese Empire had much to complain about, for they were kingless and their economic dominance was being challenged by the former colony.

 In 1817, field marshal Gomes Freire de Andrade led a conspiracy that aimed to oust Lord Beresford and introduce a constitution in the country.
 However, the movement was uncovered by the government and it ultimately failed.